kridesav/Helip/README.md

 npx expo start --tunnel
 ```

-and scan then QR-code from the terminal in your phones Expo app.
+and scan QR-code from the terminal in your phones Expo app.

 ## Key Features
 - Comprehensive sports facility information: Helip shows users all sports facilities in Finland, including gyms, sports fields, swimming pools, and other similar places.